JuliaScythe/network_thing/README.md

 # Network Visualiser

-By Jake Irvine and Matthew Lugg
+By Julia Irvine and Matthew Lugg

 TODO: Documentation